defenseunicorns/uds-runtime/adr/0003-figma-to-code-naming-convention.md

 ### Creates a Convention

-In deciding to name components based on Figma (flowbite) designs, we are using a naming convention that everyone can follow.
+In deciding to name components based on Figma (Flowbite) designs, we are using a naming convention that everyone can follow.

 ## Consequences